GMLF-Productions/Bidet/README.md

-Bidet
+Mel Gibson's Patriot Pong Launcher
 =====

-Bidet is an application that we haven't thought of the purpose for but all we know is that it's gonna be called Bidet.
+MGPPL is an automatic ping pong launch that was made using an Arduino.
+If we had any idea how to put the actual schematics of what we used here we would.
+It still doesn't work and broke, but it will be finished one way or another.

+(add materials here)